dmarrazzo/rh-bpm-notes/process-runtime.md

 RHPAM can store the process variable in a relational table leveraging JPA.

-**Warning** Business Central till version 7.1.1 lacks of some libraries that support the JPA variable persistence.
+**Warning for old version of RHPAM** Business Central till version 7.1.1 lacks of some libraries that support the JPA variable persistence.
 In order to work around this you have to copy from kie-server libs the followings:

  - drools-persistence-api-7.11.0.Final-redhat-00004.jar
  - drools-persistence-jpa-7.11.0.Final-redhat-00004.jar